microsoft/vscode-python-templates/data-science-template/README.md

 For a more in-depth tutorial, see our [data science tutorial](https://code.visualstudio.com/docs/datascience/data-science-tutorial).

+The code in this repo aims to follow Python style guidelines as outlined in [PEP 8](https://peps.python.org/pep-0008/).

 ## Running the Sample

 To successfully run this example, we recommend the following VS Code extensions: